ekozyreff/wood_transportation_planning/README.md

 The aim of this project was to create a tool to plan the logistics of wood transportation in the production chain of a paper manufacturing company.

-Paper is made from wood, which has to be transported from the forest to the factories (sometimes going through intermediate yards).
+Paper is made from wood, which has to be transported from the forest to the factories, sometimes going through intermediate yards.

 ![wood transportation scheme](transportation.png)

-This process is complext because it involves crucial (and costly) aspects, such as:
+This process is complex because it involves crucial (and costly) aspects, such as:

-- Current stock levels on the forest, intermediate years and factories
+- Current stock levels in the forest, intermediate yards, and factories.
-- Specificities of the demand on the factories (e.g. type of product, wood density and wood age)
+- Specificities of the demand at the factories (e.g., type of product, wood density, and wood age).
-- Accessability to roads, depending on wheather conditions
+- Accessibility to roads, depending on weather conditions.
-- Desired stock levels (minimum and maximum) on intermediate years and factories
+- Desired stock levels (minimum and maximum) in intermediate yards and factories.
-- Desired transportation amounts (minimum and maximum) for specific origin-destination pairs
+- Desired transportation amounts (minimum and maximum) for specific origin-destination pairs.

-Once a transportation plan is ready, a large number of trucks must be designated to pick up and drop its loads.
-This is done on a daily basis and is a procedure that is revised and refined on the go.
+Once a transportation plan is ready, a large number of trucks must be designated to pick up and deliver loads.
+This is done on a daily basis and is a procedure that is revised and refined as needed.

-To assist the planning of this process, a tool was created using with the follwing structure:
+To assist in the planning of this process, a tool was created with the following structure:

-- An Excel file containing all input bases (stocks and demands).
+- An Excel file containing all input data (stocks and demands).
 - Another Excel file, which provides an interface for the user to analyze the inputs and make adjustments to the constraints of the plan.
-- A transportation linear programming model that balances stocks in all locations and all periods of the plan.
+- A transportation linear programming model that balances stocks in all locations and for all periods of the plan.
-- A final Excel file, with the output bases (transportation plan and projected stocks).
+- A final Excel file, with the output data (transportation plan and projected stocks).

-The pre-processing of the input bases and post-processing of the output bases are done using VBA.
+The pre-processing of the input data and post-processing of the output data are done using VBA.
 The optimization model was written in Python using Pyomo and [COIN-OR](https://www.coin-or.org/)'s free solver CBC.
-(No comercial solver was necesssary because the solve time is very short, usually less than 5 seconds.)
+(No commercial solver was necessary because the solve time is very short, usually less than 5 seconds.)

 ![planning_tool scheme](architecture.png)

 This tool is used on a daily basis by PPC personnel to plan the transportation of around 200,000 tons of wood weekly.

-The Python code has a little over 3000 lines and the VBA code, which is divided into several macros, has around 6000 lines in total.
-Since is was created for commercial purposes, it cannot be made publicly available.
+The Python code comprises a little over 3000 lines, and the VBA code, which is divided into several macros, totals around 4000 lines.
+Since it was created for commercial purposes, it cannot be made publicly available.